5 Reasons To Own a Water Distiller

 Yes, many people (including myself) have undergone extended water fasts using nothing but distilled water.
 True North Health Center in Santa Rosa, California has placed thousands of people on extended water fasts for up to 40 days using distilled water.

-I believe the best results from fasting are achieved by utilizing the purest water possible – distilled water.
+I believe the best results one can receive from fasting are achieved by utilizing the purest water possible - distilled water.

-Extended water fasting should only be done with the proper education and/or experienced guidance.
+Extended water fasting should only be done with proper education and experienced guidance.

 Is it better to drink distilled water or spring water?

-Spring water comes from naturally occurring underground springs that many people (and bottled water companies) search out to collect their water.
+Spring water comes from naturally occurring underground springs that many people (and some bottled water companies) search out to collect their own raw water.

-Spring water is generally thought of as a safer alternative to tap water and in most cases, it probably is – however, it is still full of inorganic minerals (rocks) that the body does not prefer.
+Spring water is generally thought of as a safer alternative to tap water and in most cases, it probably is - however, it is still full of inorganic minerals (essentially tiny rocks) that the body does not utilize well.

 So, while spring water is most likely far better than tap water, it still contains components that I believe we should be avoiding as much as possible.

-For these reasons, the only water (outside of what I get from fruits and vegetables) that I recommend is steam distilled water.
+For these reasons, my water of choice (outside of what I get from fruits and vegetables) is steam-distilled water.

 2. Removal of pesticides, pharmaceuticals, chlorine, and more